minghsu0107/go-random-chat/README.md

 - Real-time communication and efficient websocket handling using [Melody](https://github.com/olahol/melody).
 - Stateless chat servers with the help of [Redis Pub/Sub](https://redis.io/topics/pubsub).
   - Redis Pub/Sub provides only at-most-once delivery.
 Thus, there is chance of data loss during matching and chatting stages.
-  - If you want at-least-once delivery for message Pub/Sub, please refer to [this branch](https://github.com/minghsu0107/go-random-chat/tree/kafka) where Kafka is used as the message broker.
+  - If you prefer at-least-once delivery for message Pub/Sub, please refer to [this branch](https://github.com/minghsu0107/go-random-chat/tree/kafka) where Kafka is used as the message broker.
 - High performance and linear scalability.
-- User Matching with idempotency.
+- User matching with idempotency.
 - Responsive web design.
 ## Usage
 ```bash